StephGbzh/LinksAndDefSearch/TOFIX-TODO.md

 :white_large_square: Test with more data

-:white_large_square: Show a full page of results when no search string is entered
+:white_check_mark: Show a full page of results when no search string is entered

 :white_large_square: Limit number of results shown at once (+ pagination?)